nky01/responsive-web-design/README.md

-# 💻🌐 Responsive Web Design Projects
+# 💻🌐 Responsive Web Design

-Welcome to my personal collection of projects created as part of the **Responsive Web Design Certification** from [freeCodeCamp](https://www.freecodecamp.org/).
+Welcome to my personal collection of projects.
-These projects were built with clean HTML5, modern CSS3, and a focus on responsive, accessible layouts.
+These were built with clean HTML5, modern CSS3, and a focus on responsive, accessible layouts.

 > 💻 *"Build it once, make it work everywhere."*

----

-## 🧠 Projects
+### Projects

 📄 **1.
 Tribute Page**
 A simple, elegant page honoring a historical figure, with semantic HTML structure.